coldworld22/Skillbridge/README.md

 4. Visit `http://localhost:3001` to access the frontend.
 The API is available at `http://localhost:5000`.

 For detailed instructions see [docs/installation.md](docs/installation.md).
+New users can follow the [Student Registration Guide](docs/student-registration-guide.md) to learn how to sign up and enroll in classes.

 ## Booking API